Redx presents data confirming anti-fibrotic effects of lung disease drug

-Redx has announced preclinical efficacy data in immune mediated models for RXC007.
+Redx Pharma has announced preclinical efficacy data in immune mediated models for RXC007.

-The data on RXC007, its lead fibrosis asset, was presented alongside encouraging final phase 1 safety and pharmacokinetic data at the International Colloquium on Lung and Airway Fibrosis (ICLAF) on October 2 by Nicolas Guisot, research fellow at Redx.
+The data on RXC007, its lead fibrosis asset, was presented alongside encouraging final phase 1 safety and pharmacokinetic data at the International Colloquium on Lung and Airway Fibrosis (ICLAF) on October 2 by Nicolas Guisot, research fellow at Redx Pharma.

 The data presented showed the pleiotropic, anti-fibrotic effects of RXC007, an orally bioavailable selective ROCK2 (Rho-Associated Protein Kinase 2) inhibitor in murine bleomycin-induced lung fibrosis and in murine sclerodermatous chronic graft versus host disease (GvHD) models.